Process Engineer

 • Resolution of issues affecting manufacturing, assembly and testing processes using defined problem‑solving processes.

-• Identify and escalate risk, issues and opportunities to improve processes and deliveries, liaising with project teams, leaders and sponsors as required.
+• Identify and elevate risk, issues and opportunities to improve processes and deliveries, liaising with project teams, leaders and sponsors as required.

 • Promote a culture of continuous improvement across Defence Team.